Are you tormented by past mistakes? Do they hold you back and stop you from enjoying life?

 To forgive yourself, you must re-frame the mistake in this way and search for the knowledge and understanding you have gained from the mistake.

 Seven Questions To Ask Yourself

-You then need to find new thoughts that allow you to let go of all the self-criticism, and to help in this process, ask yourself seven questions:
+You then need to find new thoughts that allow you to let go of all the self-criticism.
+To help in this process, ask yourself seven questions:

 - What valuable thing did this experience teach me that I would not otherwise have known about myself, another person or the world?

-- What did this experience allow me to realize that I want?
+- And what did this experience allow me to realize what I want?

 - What am I going to do differently in the future?

 - How will this mistake help me to lead a better life in the future?